OmarMayDev/StayEase/README.md

 - Functional forms for user input
 - Interactive slideshow for hotel images
 - Use of Static API to serve hotel data
+- Filter hotels by price
+- Filter hotels by New to Old and Old to New
+- Select cities by checkbox
+- Seach page with autocomplete search bar

 ## Project Structure